Gehlot says his speech at Modi’s Rajasthan event cancelled, PMO says not true

 Rajasthan chief minister Ashok Gehlot on Thursday said his address listing demands, including scrapping the Agniveer scheme and loan waiver, was removed from the schedule for the event in Sikar

-Chief minister Ashok Gehlot on Thursday said the Prime Minister’s Office (PMO) removed his three-minute address listing demands, including scrapping the Agniveer scheme and loan waiver, from the schedule of Prime Minister Narendra Modi’s programme in Sikar for inaugurating and the laying foundation of 12 medical colleges in poll-bound Rajasthan.
+Chief minister Ashok Gehlot on Thursday said his three-minute scheduled address listing demands such as scrapping the Agniveer scheme and loan waiver at Prime Minister Narendra Modi’s programme in poll-bound Rajasthan’s Sikar was cancelled.
+The Prime Minister’s Office (PMO) immediately denied the claim but Gehlot stuck to it.

-The PMO responded immediately saying Gehlot’s office conveyed that the chief minister will not be able to join the programme.
-It added the chief minister was duly invited and his speech was also slotted as per protocol.
-In a tweet, PMO said Gehlot has always been invited and he has also attended Modi’s programmes previously.
+The PMO maintained that Gehlot was invited and his speech was also slotted as per protocol at the inauguration and the foundation laying ceremony of 12 medical colleges but the chief minister’s office said he will unable to attend the event.

 Gehlot said the state government has waived loans worth ₹15,000 crore of 2.1 million farmers from all the cooperative banks under it.
 “We have sent a one-time settlement proposal to the central government to waive the loans of nationalised banks...This demand should be fulfilled.”

-He asked the central government to take a decision caste census without any delay while referring to the Rajasthan assembly resolution over it.
+He asked the central government to take a decision on a caste census without delay while referring to the Rajasthan assembly’s resolution over it.

+Reservations and caste census are expected to be major issues in the run-up to the 2024 national elections.
+A caste census has not been conducted since 1931.
+Congress backed quotas based on a national caste census before it stormed to power in Karnataka in May.

+Congress-ruled Rajasthan and Chhattisgarh are due to go to the polls along with Madhya Pradesh, Telangana, and Mizoram.
+The polls in the five states accounting for roughly 15% of India’s population are set expected to set the tone for the 2024 national elections.

+He demanded the status of a project of national importance for the Eastern Rajasthan Canal Project (ERCP).
+Congress has accused the Opposition Bharatiya Janata Party (BJP) of stalling the ERCP, which seeks to provide irrigation and drinking water facilities across 13 districts of eastern Rajasthan.

-Modi will also transfer money under the Kisan Samman Nidhi into the accounts of 90 million farmers before addressing a gathering of farmers in Sikar.
+Modi was also due to transfer money into the accounts of 90 million farmers under the Kisan Samman Nidhi cash transfer scheme for small and marginal cultivators before addressing a gathering of farmers in Sikar.

 Rathore questioned why did not Gehlot keep his poll promise to waive the loan of the farmers in 10 days.
 “Now the government’s tenure is in the last stage...so you are demanding loan waiver from the central government.”

-Rathore said Gehlot was rejecting Agniveers even as the country has accepted them. “...lakhs of youth across the country are taking advantage of the Agneepath scheme to serve the nation.
+Rathore said Gehlot was rejecting Agniveers even as the country has accepted them. “...lakhs of youth across the country are taking advantage of the Agnipath scheme to serve the nation.
 Why this narrowness?”